 Bringing new ideas to the world of art

 Lithuanian creators are challenging the world with their bold and unconventional approach.
-Artists of the theatre, dance and visual arts are provoking discussion on vital issues on the global stage.
-And their impact has been sizable.
-Lithuanian artists Lina Lapelytė, Vaiva Grainytė and Rugilė Barzdžiukaitė earned the contemporary art world’s highest award, the Golden Lion, at the 2019 Venice Biennale for their opera-performance Sun & Sea (Marina).
+Artists representing theatre, dance and visual arts scenes are provoking discussion on vital issues on the global stage.
+And their impact has been tremendous.
+Lithuanian artists Lina Lapelytė, Vaiva Grainytė and Rugilė Barzdžiukaitė earned the world’s most prestigious contemporary art award–the Golden Lion–at the 2019 Venice Biennale for their opera-performance Sun & Sea (Marina).
 This work, whose subject was the calamitous impact of climate change, stimulated much-needed debate both at home and abroad.

 Sun & Sea (Marina) was also very much a collaborative work.
 And it is this spirit of co-creation that lies at the heart of much of Lithuania’s creative activity.